mauget/commit-msg/README.md

 Author: mauget <mauget@gmail.com>
 Date:   Thu Mar 19 19:51:27 2020 -0400

-    Test 4
+    I'm committed
 ```

 A smarter `commit-msg` could prepend a JIRA issue number to
-that commit message, or do something equivalent.
+that commit message, or something equivalent for your Agile process.

 ### Using bash or sh
 The `commit-msg` file must be marked executable.
 It must have the